godotengine/godot-docs/classes/class_styleboxtexture.rst

 Description
 -----------

-Texture Based 3x3 scale style.
-This stylebox performs a 3x3 scaling of a texture, where only the center cell is fully stretched.
-This allows for the easy creation of bordered styles.
+Texture-based nine-patch :ref:`StyleBox<class_StyleBox>`, in a way similar to :ref:`NinePatchRect<class_NinePatchRect>`.
+This stylebox performs a 3×3 scaling of a texture, where only the center cell is fully stretched.
+This makes it possible to design bordered styles regardless of the stylebox's size.

 Property Descriptions
 ---------------------